PlanetaryRobotics/ergodic-search/README.md

 ##### ```update_controls```

 Updates the stored controls.
-This method requires a new set of controls to be provided via the ```controls``` parameter and does not return any values.
+This method requires a new set of controls to be provided via the ```new_controls``` parameter and does not return any values.

-##### ```increment_traj```
+##### ```take_step```

-''Takes a step'' in the trajectory by incrementing the controls by one and re-computing the trajectory from the controls.
-Final controls are initialized to all 0s.
+''Takes a step'' in the trajectory by setting the new start point to the first point in the current trajectory and incrementing the controls by one.
+Final controls are initialized to be the same as the second to last set of controls.
 This function makes use of the ```update_controls``` function and does not take any parameters nor return any values.

 ##### ```compute_traj```